-As a workforce management tool, facial recognition helps preserve the health of employees checking into work, while providing management with an infallible means of documenting employee time and attendance while providing a detailed history of overall workforce activity and individual personnel tracking.
+As a workforce management tool, facial authentication helps preserve the health of employees checking into work, while providing management with an infallible means of documenting employee time and attendance while providing a detailed history of overall workforce activity and individual personnel tracking.
 Both of which have been longstanding challenges due to easily compromised time tracking systems and practices.
 Now, nothing is left to question based on hard data.

-Most facial recognition terminals employ some form of IR (Infrared) technology to help ensure high visibility by the unit’s image sensor.
+Most facial authentication terminals employ some form of IR (Infrared) technology to help ensure high visibility by the unit’s image sensor.
 This often limits where the unit can be installed such as outdoors or near windows due to strong ambient light.
-More advanced facial recognition readers employ as many as 80 wide-angle near infrared LEDs and 60 narrow-angle near infrared LEDs, allowing the unit to recognize faces even in full daylight and brightly lit environments (not direct sun).
+More advanced facial authentication readers employ as many as 80 wide-angle near infrared LEDs and 60 narrow-angle near infrared LEDs, allowing the unit to recognize faces even in full daylight and brightly lit environments (not direct sun).
 This enables installation at indoor locations near windows, lobbies and building entries.

-Facial recognition readers with multifunctionality can solve several challenges with one solution.
+Facial Authentication readers with multifunctionality can solve several challenges with one solution.
 A perfect example includes devices with SIP (session initiation protocol) videophone capabilities which effectively eliminate the need and associated expense of installing separate intercom devices while adding another layer of security to one’s facility.

 Attribute to: Hanchul Kim, Managing Director at Suprema